Gauravsh25/jenkins-shared-libraries/README.md

 •	Shared library must be inside the vars directory in your github repository
 •	Shared library uses groovy syntax and file name ends with .groovy extension.

-How to create and use shared library in Jenkins.

-How to create Shared library